You have no items in your shopping cart.

 CONTACT US FOR MORE HELP

 30 days.
 Beta vulgaris.
 (F1) Fire Fresh Swiss Chard.
-This early maturing plant produces good yields of shiny medium dark green leaves with magenta stalks and veins.
+This early-maturing plant produces good yields of shiny, medium-dark green leaves with magenta stalks and veins.
 It was developed specifically for baby leaf use.
-It can be steamed, stir fry, and added to salads.
+It can be steamed, stir-fried, and added to salads.
 Resists bolting.
 Suitable for container gardening.
 Excellent choice for home gardens, market growers, and field production.
 A variety from the USA.
-Disease Resistant.
+Disease Resistant: CLS, DM.

 Seeds Per Pound: 22,500